What is the ideal way to “be a man” in Japan? What do Japanese women expect from their men, and how will you compare?

 Tip for you: Even if you know you’re better than others and you feel you’re not getting recognition, keep up the hard work and discuss it privately with your boss or partner.
 Don’t boast in front of others; you’ll only distance yourself from the group, and not in a good way.

 How do you compare with these Japanese values?
 Are you naturally humble, or do you often try to take credit for the work of others?
 Are you prepared to show extreme dedication to your team, your company, or your cause?
 Can you be stoic in the face of adversity?
-If you can adopt some of these Japanese values, you will be ahead of the game at adapting to Japanese culture.
+If you can adopt some of these Japanese values, you’ll be ahead of the game at adapting to Japanese culture.